syncfusion-content/winui-docs/winui/SegmentedControl/Themes.md

 # Theme support in WinUI Segmented Control

-This section explains Segmented control's various themes and how to customize the appearance with keys.
+This section explains Segmented Control's various themes and how to customize the appearance with keys.

 ## Set the Themes in Segmented Control